-C. Segmented Round Robin Paritioning
+3.3 Segmented Round-Robin Partitioning

-However, the naïve round robin scheme discussed above also has some technical issues.
-As described in Section III, the first phase of the Algorihm 1 executes the copy model for every vertex assigned to it and stores any unresolved copy edge in the waiting queue.
+However, the naïve round-robin scheme discussed above also has some technical issues.
+As described in Sect.
+3, the first phase of Algorithm 1 executes the copy model for every vertex assigned to it and stores any unresolved copy edge in the waiting queue.
 In the second phase, the algorithm takes out each unresolved edge from the waiting queue and tries to resolve them.
 To reduce the memory latency accessing the waiting queue, we store the waiting queue Q in the GPU shared memory that offers many folds faster memory access than the global GPU memory.
 Note that this memory is limited in capacity and is shared among all threads running within the same block.
 Modern GPUs such as NVidia GeForce 1080 have 48 KB of ultra-fast shared memory per block.
 Since the amount of the shared memory is very limited, it can only store a limited number of unresolved items in the queue.
-Let C denotes the total capacity of the waiting queue.
-For example, with a 48 KB of shared memory, we have a total capacity to store $\mathcal{C} = \frac{48 \times 1024}{2} = 6144$ items in the waiting queue where each item takes 8 bytes of memory.
-If we use τ threads per block, each thread will have a capacity of $\frac{C}{\tau}$ items to be placed in the waiting queue.
+Let C denote the total capacity of the waiting with 2 rounds queue.
+For example, with a 48 KB of shared memory, we have a total capacity to store $C = \frac{48 \times 1024}{8} = 6144$ items in the waiting queue where each item takes 8 bytes of memory.
+If we use $\tau$ threads per block, each thread will have a capacity of $\frac{C}{2}$ items to be placed in the waiting queue.
 Therefore, if the number of vertices assigned to a thread is too large, it may generate a large number of unresolved copy edges to be placed in the waiting queue, essentially forcing the algorithm to use a large amount of GPU memory instead of the available shared memory.

-Figure 2: Distributing 21 vertices among 3 threads using segmented round robin partitioning with 2 rounds.
+Fig. 1 Distributing 21 vertices among 3 threads using roundrobin partitioning

-In order to exploit the faster shared memory without overflowing the waiting queue capacity, we use a modified round robin partitioning scheme called, Segmented Round Robin Partitioning (SRRP).
+In order to exploit the faster shared memory without overflowing the waiting queue capacity, we use a modified round-robin partitioning scheme called, segmented roundrobin partitioning (SRRP).
 In this scheme, the entire set of vertices V is first partitioned into some k consecutive subsets $S_1, S_2, S_3 \dots S_k$ called segments.
-From the definition of the copy model, it is clear that vertices on a segment S_i may only depend on vertices on segment S_i where $i \ge j$ but not vice versa.
+From the definition of the copy model, it is clear that vertices on a segment $S_i$ may only depend on vertices on segment $S_i$ where $i \ge j$ but not vice versa.
 Therefore, the segments have to be processed in a consecutive fashion.
-Let $B_i = |S_i|$ denotes the number of elements (also called the segment size) in segment S_i where $1 \leq i \leq k$.
-Next, the parallel algorithm is executed in k consecutive rounds where round i executes the parallel algorithm for all the vertices in segment S_i .
-In round i, the B_i vertices in segment S_i are further partitioned into T subsets $V_0(S_i), V_1(S_i), \ldots, V{T-1}(S_i)$, using the round robin scheme discussed above and executed in parallel using the T threads.
-The technique is illustrated in Figure 2.
+Let $B_i = |S_i|$ denote the number of elements (also called the segment size) in segment $S_i$ where $1 \le i \le k$ .
+Next, the parallel algorithm is executed in k consecutive rounds where round i executes the parallel algorithm for all the vertices in segment $S_i$ .
+In round i, the $B_i$ vertices in segment $S_i$ are further partitioned into T subsets $V_0(S_i), V_1(S_i), \dots, V{T-1}(S_i)$ , using the round-robin scheme discussed above and executed in parallel using the T threads.
+The technique is illustrated in Fig. 2.